DiegoZerm/python-for-hpc-clase/README.md

 The examples discussed in this course are based on Python 3 and NumPy, SciPy, Cython, Numba, matplotlib, and few more.
-To conveniently get access to all those packages, you can e.g. download and install Anaconda Python or similar distributions.
+To conveniently get access to all those packages, you can e.g. download and install Anaconda Python or a similar distribution.

 ### Jupyter presentation via RISE